Deep-Skills/denver-eth-2022/README.md

 ## Structure
-For the simplicity of deployment - all was wrapped into the one severless front end [application](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend)
+For simplicity of deployment - all was wrapped into the one severless front end [application](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend)

-- Refference implementation of issuer as services/servers [issuer as a server](https://github.com/DenisPopov15/denver-eth-2022/tree/main/issuer)
+- Reference implementation of issuer as services/servers [issuer as a server](https://github.com/DenisPopov15/denver-eth-2022/tree/main/issuer)
-- Refference implementation of connectors as services/servers: [server connectors](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors)
+- Reference implementation of connectors as services/servers: [server connectors](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors)
 - [Front end application](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend)
-- Server less implementation as part of one app for [connectors](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend/connectors)
+- Serverless implementation as part of one app for [connectors](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend/connectors)
-- Server less implementation as part of one app for [issuer](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend/issuer)
+- Serverless implementation as part of one app for [issuer](https://github.com/DenisPopov15/denver-eth-2022/tree/main/connectors-frontend/issuer)

 ## Setup

  - Not Required, but good to have whole system to run locally: Make sure you have setup [pm2](https://www.npmjs.com/package/pm2) on your machine
- - Setup SorceCred instance, go to the `connectors/sourceCred/instance` - create `.env` from `.env.example`, set there SOURCECRED_GITHUB_TOKEN, for this: [setup github token](https://github.com/settings/tokens) with read packages access only.
+ - Setup SourceCred instance, go to the `connectors/sourceCred/instance` - create `.env` from `.env.example`, set there SOURCECRED_GITHUB_TOKEN, for this: [setup github token](https://github.com/settings/tokens) with read packages access only.
 And SOURCECRED_DISCORD_TOKEN - its discord bot token (for hackathon test purpose - ask Denis to provide it, specially setup for this purpose)
  - Go to connectors (+ issuer) folder and create `.env` file from `.env.example` there you will need mostly just add SERVICE_PRIVATE_KEY for each connector (which should/could be the same for each connector) and then set for the issuer `.env` paired to that TRUSTED_PUBLIC_KEY
  - Install dependencies for each services - just run `npm run fullInstall` from root project folder
  - Run the system `npm run startSystem` (will work only if pm2 installed)